 'Every Christmas, I like to include something extra for each guest to take away and enjoy at home.
 This year, I wanted to gift something which is not only personal but which I hope will be kept for many years to come,' says Lee Broom, designer at Lee Broom (opens in new tab).

 'All my guests will be receiving one of my new scented candles, which have a striking crystal holder with a recyclable refill, in two colorways with different scents: On Reflection and Self Portrait.
-The candles are designed to be collectable, sculptural pieces, and I believe they make the perfect table gift.'
+The candles are designed to be collectible, sculptural pieces, and I believe they make the perfect table gift.'

 'If you're a keen gardener and have already sown some seeds, this is the most perfect green-fingered Christmas table gift.
-It could be a simple Christmas foliage idea, a plant or flower seedling that can be lovingly looked beyond the festivities and something to treasure as it grows,' says Andrea Childs, Editor of Country Homes & Interiors.
+It could be a simple Christmas foliage idea, a plant or flower seedling that can be lovingly looked beyond the festivities and something to treasure as it grows,' says Andrea Childs, editor of Country Homes & Interiors.

-'These limited edition, gourmet cocktail-flavored marshmallows bring quirk and originality to the table.
+'This limited edition, gourmet cocktail-flavored marshmallows bring quirk and originality to the table.
 Beautifully packaged in a Divine Savages’ Zsa Zsa-printed box, it makes the perfect gift and doubles up as a chic alternative to petit-fours to perfectly finish off dinner,' Jamie Watkins, co-founder of Divine Savages (opens in new tab).

 'In collaboration with The Marshmallowist they feature eight lusciously light marshmallows, each box contains four "divine peach bellini" and four "savage espresso daiquiri" to bring a touch of the divine and the savage to your table.
 Yum.'

-6. Create a mini wreath
+11. Create a mini wreath

 'Make a Christmas wreath – a simple one is fine – for each guest by using evergreen foliage.
 You could use a small wreath ring as your base and attach stems from the same origin using wire or string.
-Often less is more, and this pared back wreath will look great hung from a hook on a wall or door inside your home,' says Andrea Childs, Editor at Country Homes & Interiors.
+Often less is more, and this pared back wreath will look great hung from a hook on a wall or door inside your home,' says Andrea Childs, editor at Country Homes & Interiors.

 'With Christmas full of tradition, it's nice to carry on some from days past like gifting the classic candy cane to each guest.
-It's said that the candy takes the shape of a shepherd's crook to represent the shepherds who were first to worship the newborn Christ,' says Jennifer Ebert, Digital Editor at Homes & Gardens.
+It's said that the candy takes the shape of a shepherd's crook to represent the shepherds who were first to worship the newborn Christ,' says Jennifer Ebert, digital editor at Homes & Gardens.

-'Love baking?
+Love baking?
 Then why not make Christmas table gifts like these charming iced biscuits?
 Super cute and delicious of course, choose shapes that are synonymous with the festive season likes trees, stars, crackers, puddings and presents.
-Or, if baker you are not, you could cheat with these (opens in new tab) from Biscuiteers!' says Melanie Griffiths, Editor at Period Living.
+Or, if baker you are not, you could cheat with these (opens in new tab) from Biscuiteers!

-9. A beautiful house-shaped tealight holder
+14. Invest in a beautiful house-shaped tealight holder

 'Our Castleton tea lights are the perfect stocking fillers or Christmas table gifts for guests on Christmas Day.
 They are small, light, and sturdy, and look the part everywhere in the home, whether it’s pride of place on the mantelpiece, nestled in some spruce in your centerpiece, or glowing on the window sill for passers-by to admire,' says Ailie Williams, stylist at Neptune (opens in new tab).

-10. An ornament that means something special
+15. Go for an ornament that means something special

-'Buy each guest or family member a small ornament that means something to them, it could be in memory of a holiday, city visit or simply a walk that you loved.
+Buy each guest or family member a small ornament that means something to them, it could be in memory of a holiday, city visit or simply a walk that you loved.
 It could be something that can be hung from from a tree, or a piece that can be placed in a trinket dish on vanity unit.
-The idea is that it's a special personal touch for those you love,' suggests Andrea Childs, Editor at Country Homes & Interiors.
+The idea is that it's a special personal touch for those you love.

 What do you put in Christmas table favors?